Pamela Lang

 Early Career

 Before Jenny Craig: five years teaching web design at a private school in Maine, where training and building curriculum was the daily work.
-An earlier role at Jenny Craig in the 1990s as a Center Director.
+An earlier role at Jenny Craig in the 1990snineteen nineties as a Center Director.
 Management and training have been the throughline from the beginning.

 Live Demos